NZ199/SmartMethods-IOT/README.md

 3. Let the ESP32 run for few minutes to send data to MYSQL database, and as you can see database now have temperature and humidity data:
 <img width="184" alt="image" src="https://github.com/NZ199/SmartMethods-IOT/assets/95175322/9bc08126-abd3-4571-a50d-650463f7aabd">

+ # Task 4
+## Using Internet of Things (IoT) to Control the Robot in the Closing Ceremony
+This task aims to explore the utilization of the Internet of Things (IoT) technology to control a robot during the closing ceremony of an event.
+By integrating IoT devices, sensors, and actuators, we can enhance the robot's functionality and create an interactive and engaging experience for the audience
+### Task Overview
+In this task, I have written a word document on how to use the Internet of Things to control the robot in the closing ceremony of the company.